White Zimbabweans: Political representation

-Other white MPs elected in 2000 included David Coltart (a prominent human rights lawyer and founding legal secretary of the MDC) and Michael Auret (a civil rights activist of long standing, who had opposed white minority rule in the 1970s).
-Trudy Stevenson was a white American who had lived in Uganda until 1972, before fleeing from the regime of Idi Amin.
+Other White MPs elected in 2000 included David Coltart (a prominent human rights lawyer and founding legal secretary of the MDC) and Michael Auret (a civil rights activist of long standing, who had opposed White minority rule in the 1970s).
+Trudy Stevenson was a White American who had lived in Uganda until 1972, before fleeing from the regime of Idi Amin.
 Stevenson served as the MDC's Secretary for Policy and Research before being elected to Parliament.
 In July 2006, after attending a political meeting in the Harare suburb of Mabvuku, Stevenson was attacked, suffering panga wounds to the back of her neck and head.
 The MDC leadership immediately claimed that the attack was carried out by ZANU militants; however, while recovering in hospital, the MP for Harare North positively identified her assailants as members of a rival faction of the MDC.
 This incident illustrates the violent and faction-ridden nature of Zimbabwean politics.
 Zimbabwean politicians routinely accuse each other of murder, theft, electoral fraud, conspiracy and treason; it is often difficult to know the truth of such stories.

-One MDC spokesmen is Eddie Cross.
-Cross is a leading Zimbabwean business figure, and serves as the MDC's Economic Secretary and shadow finance minister.
-Although critical of the ZANU-PF government, Cross has been an advocate of the economic liberalisation that the government introduced.
+Eddie Cross was also elected to parliament in 2000 before retiring from politics in 2018.
+Cross, a leading economist, served as the MDC's Economic Secretary and shadow finance minister.
+In the Parliamentary and Presidential elections, Cross, and Coltart were re-elected to their seats and a White Zimbabwean farmer, Iain Kay took the seat of Marondera Central.
+Stevenson lost her seat in Mount Pleasant, Harare.
+Stevenson served as Zimbabwe's ambassador to Senegal from 2009 until her death in 2019.